 The girls and I (with the DLM tagging along and surprising me repeatedly with how much he takes in) have enjoyed two chapter books this month: 101 Dalmatians by Dodie Smith and The Horse and His Boy by C.S.
 Lewis.

 Both of these were challenge books.
 We read 101 Dalmatians for Carrie’s Classics Bookclub.
 I am the hostess this month, so this was a pick from my Classics Club list.
 You can read my thoughts about it in Carrie’s wrap-up post for this month’s bookclub.
 We read The Horse and His Boy for Carrie’s Chronicles of Narnia Reading Challenge.
 It’s always a pleasure to be back in Narnia again. :-) Next up for us is Summer of the Monkeys by Wilson Rawls, author of Where the Red Fern Grows.
 I’ve never read it but have heard it’s hilarious.
 I’m keeping my tissue ready, though, just in case. ;-)

 One more thing–have you been over to Sarah Clarkson’s new site, Storyformed, to poke around?
 It’s still new, but I think it’s going to be a good read-aloud resource.

-What have you read together this month?
-Please link up your RAT posts below!
+What have you been reading aloud this month?
+Leave a comment or link up your blog post(s) below.